 Always, coffee (or tea.
 We are in Japan, after all)

-I couldn’t find this place on Google Maps, but if you do stay at the Westin Miyaki, listen up.
-After you exit the lobby, turn left and walk down the Sanjo Dori.
+Coffee Club is right around the corner from the Westin hotel.
 This teeny tiny coffee shop will be on your left just a couple of minutes down the road.
 This dude, who I mentioned at the beginning of this post, makes cups of pour-over coffee for each guest that enters his quaint cafe.
 There’s just one bar, a few chairs, and about 3 old men reading newspapers.
 But what more do you need?

 Act natural as you visit massively intimidating temples

 After coffee (and perhaps some toast and jam?), walk over to the Chion-in and Shore-in temples.
 You can spend hours staring up at these stunning works of architecture.
 Try not to get too caught up; there is a lot to see and plenty of temples to visit.